wbbatista/Classifier-thumbs_up_down/README.md

 * On Linux Ubuntu 18.04
 [Docker Install](https://docs.docker.com/engine/install/ubuntu/)

-# Unzip resource.zip
+# unzip resources.zip
-unzip resource.zip
+unzip resources.zip

 * if you do not have it installed, run: sudo apt-get install unzip
 # create an image